sedostheatre/sedos.co.uk/input/news/2024-09-11-sedos-announces-2025-season.md

 Featuring the classic songs ‘And I Am Telling You I’m Not Going’, ‘I Am Changing’ and ‘One Night Only’, Dreamgirls will transport you to a revolutionary time in American music history.
 The trio, ‘The Dreams’, must learn the tough lesson that show business and stardom isn’t always as glamorous as it seems.

 Director David Gregory commented: “*Dreamgirls* is everything you want from a musical: memorable music, unparalleled vocals, emotional storytelling, dazzling costumes, spectacular dance.
 It has earned its iconic status in musical theatre for good reason.
 I’m thrilled to be able to help bring that to the Sedos stage.
 It’ll be one of the most intimate and up close productions of *Dreamgirls* you’ll see!
 Just dream… and we’ll be there!”

-Book and Lyrics by Tom Eyen \
-Music by Henry Krieger

 **DIRECTOR** | David Gregory\
 **PRODUCER** | Tess Robinson\